project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/configuring_domain_ext_links.md

 <Will be taken care by legal team>

 ### Configuring the Domain
-You can set the whitelisted domain in the environment variables of Sunbird to variable 'sunbird_extcont_whitelisted_domains'
-Example: sunbird_extcont_whitelisted_domains='youtube.com,youtu.be,dailymotion.com', where youtube.com and youtu.be are default whitelisted domains, and dailymotion.com is the newly whitelisted domain.
+To enable domains to host content from external links, an admin needs to configure an enviroenment variable.
+You must set the<b>sunbird_extcont_whitelisted_domains<b>variable to whitelist a external website.

+For an example, if you need to allow a domain to host content from an external source "dailymotion.com", you need to configure the domain in the below format:
+<b>SUNBIRD_EXTCONT_WHITELISTED_DOMAINS: env.sunbird_extcont_whitelisted_domains || 'dailymotion.com'<b>

+Once the domain is configured in this manner, it will allow content creators of the organisation to upload content from external sources.
+To know <b>how to upload external content to Sunbird content library<b>, refer to the [Upload Content to Sunbird](http://www.sunbird.org/features-documentation/upload/){:target="_blank"}section.